supervisely/developer-portal/app-development/neural-network-integration/training/tensorboard-template.md

 <!-- ![training-tensorboard\_template]() -->

-**Step 7.** Open link with output artefacts in Team files
+**Step 13.** Open link with output artefacts in Team files

 After successful task ending, Tensorboard server stops and there will be a direct link to a Team files folder.
-You can always examine your logs by simply using [Tensorboard app](https://ecosystem.supervise.ly/apps/tensorboard-logs-viewer).
+You can always examine your logs by simply using [Tensorboard metrics viewer app](https://ecosystem.supervise.ly/apps/tensorboard-logs-viewer).